cucumber/cucumber-jvm/cucumber-deltaspike/README.md

 </dependency>
 ```

-Some containers need that you provide a CDI-API in a given version, but if you develop CDI and use one of the above containers it should already on your path.
+Some containers need you to provide a CDI-API in a given version, but if you develop CDI and use one of the above containers, it should already be on your path.